floatinghotpot/cordova-httpd/README.md

     	    	if(url.length > 0) {
     	    		document.getElementById('url').innerHTML = "server is up: <a href='" + url + "' target='_blank'>" + url + "</a>";
 	    	    } else {
+	    	       /* For capacitor users, set www_dir_name to "public".
+For Cordova users the default is "www".
-	    	        /* wwwroot is the root dir of web server, it can be absolute or relative path
+                    * wwwroot is the root dir of web server and child dir of www_dir_name, it can be an absolute or relative path
-	    	        * if a relative path is given, it will be relative to cordova assets/www/ in APK.
+	    	        * if a relative path is given, it will be relative to assets/www/ for cordova users or public for capacitor users, depending on the value of www_dir_name.
-	    	        * "", by default, it will point to cordova assets/www/, it's good to use 'htdocs' for 'www/htdocs'
+	    	        * if it is "", by default, it will point to cordova assets/www/ or capacitor public, depending on the value of www_dir_name.
+For cordova, it's good to use 'htdocs' for 'www/htdocs'
-	    	        * if a absolute path is given, it will access file system.
+	    	        * if an absolute path is given, it will access the file system, even if www_dir_name is set.
-	    	        * "/", set the root dir as the www root, it maybe a security issue, but very powerful to browse all dir */ httpd.startServer({
+	    	        * "/", set the root dir as the www root even if www_dir_name is set, it maybe a security issue, but very powerful to browse all dir
+	    	        */
+    	    	    httpd.startServer({
+                        'www_dir_name': "www",
     	    	    	'www_root' : wwwroot,
     	    	    	'port' : 8080,
     	    	    	'localhost_only' : false